vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 This is useful if you only want to set certain properties and keep other properties the same.

-## Changes are immediate and are not applied to the receiver

-These apply to set and update functions.

-1. Changes are immediate.
-    - These functions will make the changes to the Contacts Provider database immediately.
-You do not need to use update APIs to commit the changes.
-2. Changes are not applied to the receiver.
-    - This function call does NOT mutate immutable or mutable receivers.
-Therefore, you should use query APIs or refresh extensions or process the result of this function call to get the most up-to-date reference to mutable or immutable entity that contains the changes in the Contacts Provider database.

 ## Using the ui RingtonePicker extensions

 The `contacts.ui.util.RingtonePicker.kt` in the `ui` module` provides extension functions to make